-University Hospital is proud to announce our 32nd Cardiopulmonary Continuous Education Lecture Series offered by UH Respiratory Care Services for Respiratory Therapists and Nurses.
+University Hospital is proud to announce our 33rd Cardiopulmonary Continuous Education Lecture Series offered by UH Respiratory Care Services for Respiratory Therapists and Nurses.
 Our programs offer the most up-to-date and exciting lectures that deal with patient care.
 Our topics are designed to keep abreast of the latest technologies and medical science break through.
 All of our courses are approved by American Association of Respiratory Care and Pennsylvania State Nursing Association for Continuing Education Credits which is required for licensure renewal.

-Date: March 23, 2017
+Date: August 15, 2017

-Time: 8:00AM to 4:00PM
+Time: 7:30AM to 4:00PM

 Registration starts at 7:30AM with breakfast

 7 AARC approved Contact Hours